Cartheur-Research/aiventure-henry/README.md

 # aiventure-henry

-Public code repository of a second-generation implementation of aiventure-aeon is hosted inside a toy bear.
+Public code repository of a second-generation implementation of _aeon_ embodied as a toy bear.
 This repository is the public release of this idea with routines you are free to experiment with as long as you honour the license.

 ## Background